JonSart/VectorSearch/VectorSearch.md

 	BinarySearch();
 }

 void Grid::BinarySearch()				//Technically, I don't know if this entire function counts as a binary search.
 {							//We treat the row itself as a binary search once we find it.
-	int storedY = 0;															//But to find the proper row, we're iterating through the last value in each row and comparing it to userAnswer. int operations = 0;															//Thus, we need one operation for each row (no matter how big the row is), plus the operations for the binary search in the last row.
+	int storedY = 0;				//We're iterating through the last value in each row and comparing it to userAnswer. int operations = 0;				//Thus, we need one operation for each row (no matter how big the row is), plus the operations for the binary search in the last row.
 														//One side effect of this is that Y rows are more computationally expensive than X rows. int first = 0;										//10 Y rows with an X row size of 2000 takes 13 operations. int last = sizeX - 1;								//Switched around, it could take up to ~2010 operations. int mid = (first + last) / 2;						//Additionally, due to how we iterate through the Y rows, the higher the value, the more computationally expensive it becomes.

 	for (int i = 0; i < sizeY; i++)					//Search through the Y axis to find our Y row first.
 	{
 		if (grid[i][last] >= userAnswer){			//If we find the right row, store the row for later use and end the loop. storedY = i;
 			i = sizeY;
 		}